 As long as you stick with those entry-level jobs you’ll only get so far – NO MATTER HOW MUCH HANDS-ON EXPERIENCE YOU GAIN – because they’re just not good payers.

-There’s plenty of work beyond those entry-level jobs.
+There’s plenty of work beyond those entry-level jobs !

 Here’s an example:

-The guy at Pro Blogger.com does a lot of interviews on his blog, which all include a transcribed file for his fans who would rather read the interview.
-Check out one of his transcribed interviews here.
+The owner or ProBlogger.com does a lot of video interviews which he publishes on his blog.
+He also includes a transcribed file for his fans who would rather read the interview.
+The image below shows a transcribed file of one of his video interviews.
+You can also check out one of his transcribed interviews here.

-They’ve hired pro-level transcriptionists to do this for them.
+Both these guys hired pro-level transcriptionists to do this for them.